-We hear so much about physician burnout, and what to do about it once it sets in.
+Clinicians hear so much about burnout and what to do about it once it sets in.
 But, really, we should each be designing a career for ourselves that prevents burnout form the very beginning.
 We need to safeguard against the factors that lead to burnout so that it never even begins to set in.

 Over the past two decades, there has been a slow but progressive crisis in healthcare being reported in every corner of the country.
 It’s physician burnout.
 Many surveys indicate that physician burnout is now at epidemic levels as many doctors have a negative perspective of their future in medicine.
 The 2015 Medscape Physician Lifestyle Report revealed that nearly 46 percent of physicians experienced burnout.
 This number is up 8 percent since 2013.
 Physician burnout has many more consequences than just the healthcare provider having negative sentiments about medicine.
 The undesirable consequences of physician burnout include: